larpchronicles/rules/martialskills.md

 #### Unarmed Combat Proficiency

-This skill adds +1 base weapon damage to the character’s chosen weapon hand, which is chosen at the time of purchasing this skill.

-Requires the Unarmed Combat skill.
+>This skill adds +1 base weapon damage to the character’s chosen weapon hand, which is chosen at the time of purchasing this skill. <br/> Requires the Unarmed Combat skill.

 #### Short Weapon Proficiency

-This skill adds +1 base weapon damage to the character’s chosen weapon hand, which is chosen at the time of purchasing this skill.

-Requires the Short Weapon skill.
+>This skill adds +1 base weapon damage to the character’s chosen weapon hand, which is chosen at the time of purchasing this skill. <br/>Requires the Short Weapon skill.

 #### Long Weapon Proficiency

-This skill adds +1 base weapon damage to the character’s chosen weapon hand, which is chosen at the time of purchasing this skill.

-Requires the Long Weapon skill.
+>This skill adds +1 base weapon damage to the character’s chosen weapon hand, which is chosen at the time of purchasing this skill.<br/>Requires the Long Weapon skill.

 #### Two Hand Weapon Proficiency

-This skill adds +1 base weapon damage to the character’s chosen primary weapon hand, which is chosen at the time of purchasing this skill.

-Requires the Two Hand Weapon skill.
+>This skill adds +1 base weapon damage to the character’s chosen primary weapon hand, which is chosen at the time of purchasing this skill.<br/>Requires the Two Hand Weapon skill.

 #### Ranged Weapon Proficiency

-This skill adds +1 base weapon damage to the character’s chosen weapon hand, which is chosen at the time of purchasing this skill.
-This skill should be purchased for the throwing arm of the character.

-Requires the Ranged Weapon skill.
+>This skill adds +1 base weapon damage to the character’s chosen weapon hand, which is chosen at the time of purchasing this skill.
+This skill should be purchased for the throwing arm of the character.<br/>Requires the Ranged Weapon skill.

 #### Devious Weapon Proficiency

-This skill adds +2 base weapon damage to the character’s chosen weapon hand, which is chosen at the time of purchasing this skill.
+>This skill adds +2 base weapon damage to the character’s chosen weapon hand, which is chosen at the time of purchasing this skill.
 This damage bonus is only applied to attacks that originate from behind and strike the back of the target.
-This skill can only be applied to Short Weapons.

-Requires the Short Weapon skill.
+This skill can only be applied to Short Weapons.<br/>Requires the Short Weapon skill.

 ## Physical Strikes